I-No: Promotion and reception

-Jasper Gavin of Den of Geek praised the character's personality, feeling that her aesthetic as a "a guitar-playing nymphomaniac" suited her lack of concern over consequences, essentially living "the rock ‘n’ roll lifestyle" due to her immortality and corruption.
-He echoed Destructoids approval that while she was a minion to the series' main villain "it’s still her nature to mess with him by stepping out of bounds", maintaining a self-serving personality that puts anyone that falls in line with her whims "in deep shit".
+Jasper Gavin of Den of Geek praised the character's personality, feeling that her aesthetic as a "guitar-playing nymphomaniac" suited her lack of concern over consequences, essentially living "the rock 'n' roll lifestyle" due to her immortality and corruption.
+He echoed Destructoids approval that while she was a minion to the series' main villain "it's still her nature to mess with him by stepping out of bounds", maintaining a self-serving personality that puts anyone that falls in line with her whims "in deep shit".
 He further called the twist that she represented mankind's hopes and desire's interesting due to how well it played into her "kinky demeanor", but at the same time tragic for how jaded her character seemed.
-However he also criticized how inconsistently the series portrayed how powerful she was, and despite the emphasis on her being a "major threat, and a mysterious one at that", the games often showed her being defeated, sometimes by the person she herself had just defeated.
+However he also criticized how inconsistently the series portrayed how powerful she was, and despite the emphasis on her being a "major threat, and a mysterious one at that", the games often showed her being defeated, sometimes by the person she had just defeated.

 Comic book and WomenWriteAboutComics editor Claire Napier praised her character overall, in part due to her witch aesthetic, but moreso due to her personality which portrayed her as both vulgar and sexually charged through her verbal and body language.
 In terms of design she praised how well the emphasis of red worked with her appearance, and helped highlight the contrast of her guitar against her and gave an "unsettling" feel as it appeared to "cut through" her design.
 While she was critical of some aspects of her portrayal, particular the logistics behind a winpose where she tears off her jacket in one motion, she acknowledged the realism behind other elements of her design counterbalanced this.
 She additionally acknowledged the character's popularity in cosplay, and how cosplayers would often add additional bits to the costume to "reel back into their comfort zones".
 Napier felt this fit I-No's "do wot I want" mentality, and helped "breathe life" into I-No that her designers had not initially intended.
-She additionally called I-No "counter-compliant" enough to "produce the illusion of agency", stating that while some decisions the developers chose with her such as her frequent defeats should be criticized, "there’s enough character informing the design that I don’t feel shortchanged".
+She additionally called I-No "counter-compliant" enough to "produce the illusion of agency", stating that while some decisions the developers chose with her such as her frequent defeats should be criticized, "there's enough character informing the design that I don't feel shortchanged".